DoReveal/media-manager/README.md

 # DoReveal Tools

-A Wails desktop app that combines a Go backend with a React frontend.
+DoReveal Tools is a desktop suite of media utilities for inspecting and converting audio or video files.
+Use it to change formats, adjust quality, or prepare assets for different devices with a streamlined, offline workflow powered by a Go backend and React UI.

 ## Prerequisites
 - macOS with [Homebrew](https://brew.sh/) available in your shell